nastys/waifu2x-qtgui/README.md

 License: GNU General Public License v3.0 or later.

 /!\ Currently under development, some features have not been implemented yet.
-Only GNU/Linux is supported at the moment (although it might work on macOS).
+Only tested on GNU/Linux (at the moment).
+It should work on macOS and Windows as long as waifu2x-converter-cpp is in your PATH.
+On Windows, make sure there are no spaces in any path.

 [![screenshot](https://github.com/nastys/waifu2x-qtgui/raw/master/screenshot.png)
 Demo video](https://www.youtube.com/watch?v=8WbIJI7ifCY)